 OSHA also provides the guidelines for the damages and injuries which occur by a combustible dust explosion.
 Training of the workers is the main and the most important thing and, a supervisor is responsible to inspects the possible circumstances of having hazards at the workplace.
 If any injury happened, the first response is to remove the victims from the damaged areas.
 A fire-specialized suppression system should install with the explosion protection system.
 Activate the spark detection system and develop emergency plans with the emergency exit routes and finding first aids.
 To avoid the hazards, organizations it is the foremost responsibility of the employers to save the lives of their employees and the education and training of the workers.

 The Occupational Safety and Health Administration (OSHA) sets federal standards for workplace safety and has developed regulations that apply to dust explosions.
 Additionally, these include the standards of that address issues like materials handling and other safety issues, such as emergency exits.
 Failure to comply with OSHA regulations could carry fines.
+In addition, to become efficient and capable of preventing and supervising such hazards as a worker, enroll in OSHA 10 Hour and OSHA 30 Hour online training courses to obtain adequate education about potential site hazards and learn essential site safety topics, such as Fire Protection, Electrical Safety, Hazard Communication and Personal Protective Equipment (PPE).

 Standards set by the National Fire Protection Association (NFPA) publish by scientists and other leading experts in the fire safety field.
 The organization’s primary list, “Standard on the Fundamentals of Combustible Dust,” constitutes the most advanced recommendations to protect workers and facilities that encounter combustible dust.